 This popularity also means there will always be a market for MySQL monitoring tools that database administrators (DBAs) can use to get the maximum performance out of their databases.

-Here is a summary list of the six best MySQL monitoring tools:
+Here is a summary list of the seven best MySQL monitoring tools:

-- Paessler MySQL Monitoring – this is a cloud-based network infrastructure monitoring tool that uses numerous sensors to help administer MySQL databases as well as the hardware and software solutions that support them.
+- Paessler PRTG MySQL Monitoring – FREE TRIAL – this is a cloud-based network infrastructure monitoring tool that uses numerous sensors to help administer MySQL databases as well as the hardware and software solutions that support them.

 - ManageEngine Application Manager – here we have a popular suite of software and hardware monitoring tools for enterprise database solutions like Oracle, MS SQL, and MySQL which makes it a great choice for businesses with hybrid data storage systems.